Fried calamari

 Instructions

-4. After draining the calamari thoroughly, dredge them in the salted flour.
+3. Drain the calamari thoroughly, then dredge them in the flour mixture.

-5. Take a handful of the coated calamari and place them in a fine sieve.
+4. Take a handful of the coated calamari and place them in a fine-mesh sieve.

-6. Shake 2-3 times to remove excess flour and to separate the rings.
+5. Shake well 2–3 times to remove the excess flour and separate the rings.

-9. Let them brown on one side, then turn them 1-2 times with a slotted spoon until evenly golden.
+7. Let them brown on one side, then turn them 1–2 times with a slotted spoon until evenly golden and crispy.

-10. Remove and place on a dish lined with a paper towel and let drain for 1-2 minutes.
+8. Remove and place on a plate lined with paper towels to drain for 1–2 minutes.

 Tips

-• Whether fried or stewed, remember they need very little cooking time.
+• Whether fried or stewed, squid needs very little cooking time.
+The longer it’s cooked, the tougher and more rubbery it becomes.

-• Lemon softens the squid, so use it only for garnish if desired.
+• Lemon can soften the squid’s texture, so use it as a garnish only if desired.

 Privacy